 Posted May 7, 2026.

 Instructure's LMS Canvas has been compromised, leading to an extended outage.
-We discuss
+This post discusses the implications for students, lists out the institutions named, and discusses a technical attack vector.

 Your instructors should be willing to work with you to accomodate for disruption to your studies.
 You were not responsible for this incident and they were also unable to access Canvas.